Understanding Stimming and Autism: The Good and Bad Side of Anxious Behaviours

 What is harmful stimming?

-Stims that are uncontrollable, occur excessively in inappropriate settings, or prevent a child from socially acceptable interaction, might be something to address.
+Stims that are uncontrollable, occur excessively in inappropriate settings, or prevent a child from socially acceptable interaction, may need to be addressed.
 Far more serious are unhealthy stims like self-injurious behaviors.
 These can include hair pulling, biting, hitting oneself, hitting the head against something in a harmful way, or picking/nail biting to the point of injury.
 Why would a person engage in self injuring stimulation?
 Possibly because their overload or source of anxiety is so overwhelming, it requires a much more serious stimulation to block it out.
 As Kristen Lindsmith points out in her blog post on stimming – pain is the one sensation that will overwhelm all others.

 “If you walk into a house with too many cats you may cringe at the strong scent of kitty litter, but if you stay and hang around you’ll stop noticing the smell.
 This isn’t about attention, this is a physiological reaction.
 You really do stop smelling the cat pee.
 But if you’re in pain, you won’t acclimate to it.
 As long as the reason for the pain is still present, your nervous system will keep on sending you those signals.
 Not only that, but it will prioritize that sensation above others.”